 It is recommended to create a new SSH key pair for every new purpose/resource.
 Keep in mind to protect the private part of your SSH key pair and only share the public key.
 Supported SSH key types are ed25519 (EdDSA Elliptic Curve, recommended) and rsa.

 Follow the instructions on how to generate an SSH key pair, see Generating SSH keys.

 Once you have successfully produced a working SSH key pair you let your browser open the PDC login portal.

 Authentication process details¶

-The SUPR authentication solution is used to initially set up the communication between the researcher’s computer and the PDC system, keeping user secrets safe already from the first contact.
+SUPR authentication is used to initially set up the communication between the user’s computer and the PDC system, making sure that security is maintained at all times.
 After the initial setup, the login portal will only be needed to manage and change the user’s connection information, e.g. after the expiration date had passed or if the user logs in from an IP-address outside the user’s registered IP ranges.

 Go to PDC login portal.
-You will see a start page with a link to the SNIC User and Project Repository (SUPR).
+You will see a start page with a link to the Swedish User and Project Repository (SUPR).